choria-io/puppet-mcollective/README.md

 Status
 ------

-It's early days for this module and right now it only works with RedHat - or probably all Unix thanks to the AIO standards.
-Supporting other OSes is quite easy by adding files in `os/OsFamily.yaml`, contributions appreciated.
+It's early days for this module and right now it only works with Unix thanks to the AIO standards.
+Supporting Windows is quite easy by adding files in `os/OsFamily.yaml`, contributions appreciated.

 I have a goal to make using files like `~/.mcollective` and the very complex nature of managing those completely redundant.
 So this module does nothing at present to help you manage those.
 They